dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Just think how happy you would be if you lost everything you have right now, and then got it back again.**
+**With virtue, you can't be completely poor; without it, you can't be truly rich.**

-Frances Rodman
+Chinese Proverb